Winthrop House: Architecture

 The two halls which would become Winthrop House were built in the same year and share many attributes.
 Both are four-story U-shaped buildings surrounding courtyards, with a gated open side facing the Charles River.
 Their facades are based on Sir Christopher Wren's late-17th-century garden wing of the Hampton Court Palace.

-The present Gore Hall maintains the memory of Christopher Gore, who had bequeathed funds for construction (1841) of a prior Gore Hall, which was demolished about the time the present Gore Hall was built.
+The present Gore Hall maintains the memory of Christopher Gore, who had bequeathed funds for construction (1841) of a prior Gore Hall at Harvard College, which was demolished about the time the present Gore Hall was built.

 It contains the Winthrop House dining hall in a below-street-level space at its center.
 In the corresponding spot, Standish Hall contains the Winthrop House Library, which holds the largest private collection of John Singleton Copley portraits.
 When Standish was still a stand-alone dormitory for freshmen, what is now the library was then its dining hall.

 Gates

 Two gates at opposite ends of the Yellowwood Courtyard, both built in 1914, connect Gore and Standish Halls.
 The front entrance, facing Mill Street, is the Winthrop Gate.
 The house shield is welded in the front.

 On the river side stands the Fly Club Gate, an English Baroque structure named after one of Harvard's male-only final clubs whose members provided a grant to build it.
 The panther symbol of the Fly Club is centered within the ironwork above the entry, and inscribed is the dedication: "For Friendships Made in College the Fly Club in Gratitude has Built this Gate."